barakagb/gb-dl/README.md

 ## Usage
 To use this script:
 ```
-open terminal or cmd and run gb-dl
+open terminal or cmd and run gb-dl.py
 Enter course url , email and password when prompted.
 OR
 run gb-dl -f FILE to load multiple course urls from files
 run gb-dl -h for help